appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ## Vesper Architectural Overview

+### Introduction to Vesper Tokens and Trust Model

 The use of vesper tokens in communications will allow for a trust model enabled by a three party trust system based on an agreed set of vetting policies with a set of privacy enabled features to allow for selective disclosure for communications that require authorized use of a telephone number with the ability to support use-cases that require anonymity all the way up to full disclosure of vetted persona information if that is desired.
 The establishment of roles that facilitate the trust of the association of a telephone number and other entity information is in the form of claims made by authoritative or identified trusted actors in the eco-system.
 This document defines these roles as Claim Agents that have specific types with associated standard mandatory and optional key values.

-This document defines the following Claim Agent roles, Vetting Claim Agent (VCA), Telephone Number Claim Agent (TNCA), Rich Call Data Claim Agent (RCDCA), and Consent Claim Agent (CCA).
-The responsibilities of Claim Agents generally and of each specific type will be detailed in the document and a Claim Agent type registry is established.
-Future documents may define other Claim Agent types and associated claim key values.
-Claim Agents make claims about the end entity that is the holder of a telephone number or set of numbers who is referred to as the Subject Entity (SE) as the subject of the claims.
-All claim agents are required to be registered with a Notary Agent (NA) who acts in a neutral role but critically maintains a graph of authorized and responsible parties that issue claims.
-These claims are recorded and “notarized” via a transparency log with a corresponding receipt that proves the transaction happened and who issued the claims and the telephone number identity associated.
-The SE is associated however is opaque for privacy considerations.
-Claims are optionally able to be made publicly visible for the additional trust and for enabling uniqueness, so either a mistaken or illegitimate claim to an identity attribute can be prevented for those that require that uniqueness to be enforced, i.e. a business name or logo.
-All of the claims represented by an SD-JWT {{I-D.ietf-oauth-selective-disclosure-jwt}} and a transparency receipt are deposited into a digital “wallet” held by the SE, these selectively disclosable set of claims are then able to be presented by wrapping the selected SD-JWTs as “vesper” claims in a “vesper” PASSporT that is signed by a delegate certificate {{RFC9060}} provided by an authorized telephone number provider and tied to the assigned telephone numbers in the TNAuthList of the delegate certificate.
-This signed “vesper” PASSporT is then attached to a set of communications with a specific destination party verifier, in the context of STIR this would be delivered using a SIP identity header field verifiable by a STIR Verification Service defined in {{RFC8824}}.
-The verifier then has proof of both the issuers of the claims, receipts to represent the notarization of the claims being made, and the tie to a authentically delegated certificate confirming the current assignment and right to use the telephone number.
+#### Key Features of Vesper Tokens

+- Selective Disclosure: Entities can choose which information to disclose to different parties.
+- Authorized Use of Telephone Numbers: Vesper tokens ensure that only authorized parties can use telephone numbers.
+- Flexible Use Cases: Vesper tokens can be used for KYC/KYB vetting, Rich Call Data (RCD), and consent claims.
+New use-cases can be defined in the future.

+### Roles and Responsibilities in the Vesper Ecosystem

+The trust framework defines several roles that facilitate claims about telephone numbers and other entity information.
+These roles, known as Claim Agents, are responsible for making authoritative claims about the subject entity (SE).

+#### Claim Agent Roles

+- Vetting Claim Agent (VCA): Handles KYC/KYB vetting and establishes the SE in the ecosystem.
+- Telephone Number Claim Agent (TNCA): Handles the assignment of telephone numbers to the SE.
+- Rich Call Data Claim Agent (RCDCA): Provides vetting and validation of Rich Call Data claims.
+- Consent Claim Agent (CCA): Handles consent claims for allowing SE's to call or message specific telephone numbers.

+#### Claim Agent Responsibilities

+Claim Agents make claims about the Subject Entity.
+These agents are registered with a Notary Agent (NA) who maintains a Claim Graph for the Subject Entities and issues transparency receipts for each claim event.
+Claim Agents issue SD-JWT tokens with the claims and the SE holds these SD-JWT tokens (verifiable claims) in Vesper Wallet (VW).

+### Notary Agent - Claim Graph and Transparency Log

+In the Vesper ecosystem, Claim Agents issue claims about the Subject Entity.
+To ensure trust and accountability between Claim Agents, all interactions are governed by the Notary Agent, which internally operates two key services: the Claim Graph and the Transparency Log.

+#### Claim Graph

+The Claim Graph is responsible for building and maintaining a graph of claims related to SEs.
+Each claim issued by a Claim Agent is added to this graph as a node, with relationships represented as edges between entities.

+- Snapshot Hashing: Every time a new claim is added or updated in the Claim Graph, the service creates a hash of the current snapshot of the graph.
+This hash serves as a unique cryptographic representation of the claim state at that moment in time.
+- Transparency: The hashed snapshot is then recorded in the Transparency Log, ensuring that the claims history is transparent, immutable, and auditable.
+By using cryptographic hashing, the Claim Graph remains secure, and any changes to the claims can be traced and verified.

+#### Transparency Log

+The Transparency Log is part of the NA’s services and plays a crucial role in ensuring that all claims made by Claim Agents are trustworthy.
+It allows claims to be verifiable across different agents using cryptographic methods.
+Once a claim is hashed by the Claim Graph, it is added to the log, making it accessible for verification.

+- Receipt Issuance: After each claim is recorded, the NA issues a Receipt to the SE.
+This receipt includes proof that the claim has been added to the Transparency Log.
+The SE can then present this receipt alongside claims in SD-JWT as proof that the claims have been transparently logged.
+- Interaction with Claim Agents: Claim Agents do not directly modify the Claim Graph.
+Instead, they interact with NA via its APIs, which serve as a wrapper around both the Claim Graph and Transparency Log.
+This ensures that claims are properly registered, hashed, and logged without direct manipulation of the underlying data structures.

+#### Claim Agents and Privacy

+An important feature of this system is its ability to protect the privacy of the SE.
+Claim Agents are not required to store any private data in the Claim Graph.
+Instead, they store only the hash of the data, which acts as a representation of the claim without exposing sensitive information.

+- Public vs. Private Data: If the SE has public data (e.g., a business name or logo), it can be added to the Claim Graph for greater visibility.
+This allows other Claim Agents to detect fraud or suspicious activity.
+However, private data should always remain hashed and protected unless specifically required for disclosure by the SE.

+### Transport - Vesper PASSporT

+The SE can use claims stored in their Vesper Wallet to generate a Vesper PASSporT, which includes SD-JWTs and associated NA Receipts.
+This Vesper PASSporT is signed by a delegate certificate and attached to communications, such as in the case of STIR.

+Vesper PASSporT Flow:

+1. Using Vesper Wallet, SE creates a Vesper PASSporT containing claims and SD-JWTs.
+2. Vesper PASSporT is signed by a delegate certificate.
+3. The signed PASSporT is attached to a SIP identity header for verification by the destination party.

+### Verification and Proof of Authenticity

+The Secure Telephone Identity Authentication Service (STI-AS) and the Secure Telephone Identity Verification Service (STI-VS) are responsible for validating the Vesper Token and its claims.

+#### STI-AS Verification

+When the Vesper Token is created, the STI-AS verifies its signature.
+This is a important step in preventing unauthorized or tampered tokens from being used.
+The Vesper Token contains SD-JWTs (with claims) and associated NA Receipts, and its signature is signed by a delegate certificate.

+- Signature Verification: The STI-AS ensures that the Vesper Token’s signature is valid and matches the certificate provided.
+- Action on Failure: If the Vesper Presentation (the wrapped SD-JWTs and Receipts) is invalid, the STI-AS will stop processing the request, ensuring that the call will not proceed under fraudulent conditions.

+#### STI-VS Verification

+Once the Vesper Token reaches the STI-VS, the token undergoes further checks to confirm its authenticity and integrity.

+- Payload Verification: The first step for STI-VS is to verify the Vesper Token’s signature.
+This ensures that the token has not been tampered with during transit.
+Any modification to the payload will invalidate the signature, and the STI-VS will reject the communication.
+- SD-JWT Claim Verification: After validating the Vesper Token, the STI-VS looks up each of the SD-JWTs associated with the claim types included in the Vesper Token.
+Each SD-JWT contains claims made by the Claim Agents and must be verified individually.
+- Public Key Verification: The STI-VS uses the public key provided as a JSON Web Key (JWK) to verify the signatures of the SD-JWTs.
+Each SD-JWT’s signature ensures that the claim data has not been altered and that the entity issuing the claim is legitimate.

+#### Final Trust and Intelligence

+Once the STI-VS completes these verifications, it can trust the caller’s identity and the claims made in the Vesper Token.

+- Caller Trust: The successful validation of the Vesper Token and its claims allows the STI-VS to trust that the caller is who they claim to be.
+- Call Intelligence: In addition to verifying identity, the STI-VS can use the claims enclosed within the Vesper Token for further insights.
+These claims may include additional information about the caller, such as their vetted identity or other metadata (e.g., business name, consent), which can be used to enhance call routing and decision-making.

 # Terminology